 Dewey & LeBoeuf LLP can’t win.
 In late March an embarrassing exodus of partners prompted the global law firm to announce a management shake-up.
 In explaining the reshuffle, the head of Dewey’s corporate department, Richard Shutran, mentioned the firm earned about $250 million last year.

 Whoops.
 That was a lot less than what Dewey had reported a few weeks earlier to the legal trade publication American Lawyer, which is now revising its financial database to reflect reduced results for Dewey in both 2011 and 2010.

-John Altorelli, one of more than 60 Dewey partners (1151L) taking their practices elsewhere, told the Am Law Daily blog that he sees two potential futures for his former colleagues: a significant downsizing or “a firm busted up into a bunch of little pieces.”
+John Altorelli, one of more than 60 Dewey partners (1151L:US) taking their practices elsewhere, told the Am Law Daily blog that he sees two potential futures for his former colleagues: a significant downsizing or “a firm busted up into a bunch of little pieces.”

 The turmoil at Dewey isn’t an isolated event, Bloomberg Businessweek reports in its April 23 issue.
 Elite corporate law firms -- Wachtell, Lipton, Rosen & Katz; Cravath, Swaine & Moore LLP; Sullivan & Cromwell LLP -- and a few others thrive on their scrupulous maintenance of quality and reputation.

 Beneath that exalted caste, though, a dozen large and prominent partnerships have called it quits in the past decade.
 They include Howrey & Simon; Thacher, Proffitt & Wood LLP; Heller Ehrman LLP; Thelen Reid; Jenkens & Gilchrist; Coudert Brothers LLP; Brobeck, Phleger & Harrison LLP; and Arter & Hadden LLP.